Research & Development

 Dexamethasone was introduced in the 1950’s and is well established around the world today.
 Dexamethasone is a synthetic glucocorticoid that is used in a wide range of medical conditions.
 Today dexamethasone is available as tablets, suspensions, topical creams and ointments, intravenous infusions and as subcutaneous injections.
 The list of approved indications for dexamethasone is comprehensive, but AcuCort is primarily interested in the anti-inflammatory and immunosuppressive effects.

-Fast-dissolving films have been available in the market for a long time and several pharmaceuticals are available in this administration form, covering a wide range of clinical areas, e.g. pain relief, smoking cessation and fresher breath.
-A fast-dissolving film has general advantages compared to tablets and solutions, such as rapid uptake of the active substance in the blood, no need for water, etc. The specific advantages of each product relate to the choice of active substance and the disease/condition to be treated.
+Fast-dissolving oral films have been available in the market for a long time and several pharmaceuticals are available in this administration form, covering a wide range of clinical areas, e.g. pain relief, smoking cessation and fresher breath.
+A fast-dissolving oral film has general advantages compared to tablets and solutions, such as rapid uptake of the active substance in the blood, no need for water, etc. The general benefits are described in a study published in 2017 in the scientific journal Drug Delivery, Vol 224:1, 1243-1248, and show a strong preference among patients as well as custodians for fast-dissolving oral films compared to a liquid solution.
+The specific advantages of each drug relate to the choice of active substance and the disease or condition to be treated.

 Events in the project